I ran across this piece of mine recently, which was originally published elsewhere, and realized I had never posted it here.

 It’s also been important to be very clear what things are important to us in terms of how we approach religion and spirituality, because none of the staff are Pagan (all of the day nurses are Catholic; we’re not sure about anyone else).
 We know that he will be introduced to a lot of different ideas (and the holidays have been proof of that beyond anything we’d imagined), and we need to be teaching him the things we believe, just as surely as they are – but in our own way, with love and joy and without the coercion we’ve seen in some of their methods.

 All in all, the things Acorn has been through have brought us all closer together, and made us a more spiritual family.
-And in that respect, FWTI is the perfect place for us – a place where our family can be the center of our spiritual life, regardless of what else is going on.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+And in that respect, FWTI is the perfect place for us – a place where our family can be the center of our spiritual life, regardless of what else is going on.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio